The Wind Up – Watch News #19

 Laurent Ferrier Galet Traveller Globe Night Blue Limited Edition

 Passion and love for watchmaking aside, Laurent Ferrier makes damn good watches.
-From their famous micro-rotor, to their deceiving tourbillon, their timepieces are notoriously beautiful and carry an element of subtlety thats unfortunately lost amongst a lot of other watchmakers.
+From their famous micro-rotor to their deceiving tourbillon, their timepieces are notoriously beautiful and carry an element of subtlety that’s unfortunately lost amongst a lot of other watchmakers.
 The Galet Traveller Globe Night Blue has been produced for London’s only LF distributer, William & Son.
-The 41mm 18k rose gold variation of the Galet Traveller is unique in that in place of the UK’s geographic position, a gold-leaf has been applied to indicate its location on the blue enamel dial.
+The 41mm 18k rose gold variation of the Galet Traveller is unique in that in place of the UK’s geographic position, a gold leaf has been applied to indicate its location on the blue enamel dial.
 Beyond the aesthetic change, the Galet Traveller is typical Ferrier.
 Gorgeous dial details, a traditionally shaped case, wonderful leaf-shaped hands and the remarkable LF 230.1 automatic calibre, which employs my most favourite micro-rotor movement of all time.
-Limited to only five pieces and costing well over $100,000AUD (thanks to our crappy dollar..), its going to be a highly collectible piece in the coming years.
+Limited to only five pieces and costing well over $100,000AUD (thanks to our crappy dollar..), it’s going to be a highly collectable piece in the coming years.